badsyntax/react-seed/README.md

 # React seed

-A boilerplate for react with ES6 and browserify.
+A boilerplate for building React apps with ES6 and browserify.

 ## What you get

-* Compilation of ES6 with jsx to ES5
+* Compilation of ES6 & jsx to ES5
 * Jest testing framework
 * Browserify bundling
 * Sass & CSS bundling